hzwer/NIPS2017-LearningToRunACE/README.md

 # this file will be consumed by the host to find the slaves.
 ```
+try `python farm.py --help` to get more information about how to set the environment

 More information can be found in https://github.com/ctmakro/stanford-osrl